Dalimil/Find-and-Replace-Browser-Extension/README.md

 We are going to install Selenium WebDriver to control Chrome and Firefox browsers.
 The Selenium WebDriver accepts commands via a client API and sends them to a browser (https://en.wikipedia.org/wiki/Selenium_(software)#Selenium_WebDriver).
 The client API has several implementations in various programming languages.
 I decided to use JavaScript to keep my whole codebase consistent.

 The Selenium project have their own JavaScript implementation for the client API, but after comparing it to alternatives, I decided to use [WebDriver.IO](http://webdriver.io/), which is another JavaScript implementation of the (Selenium 2.0) WebDriver API, but it has much simpler and more readable syntax (https://github.com/webdriverio/webdriverio#syntax-example).

-##### Sites that need test coverage
-Websites have been tested manually so far and it would be great if we could automate their testing.

 ##### Setting up Selenium tests
 I successfully updated our configuration to install our extension once an automated browser instance is launched.
 It correctly opens a new tab with the Help text (our User guide).
 First functional test that I created tests that this actually happens (new tab opened on install with the extension user guide).